 Expert Church Roof Repair and Maintenance

-Pfister Roofing understands the special requirements of church roof care.
+Pfister Roofing, based in Paterson, NJ, understands the special requirements of church roof care.
 Whether a church is historic or has been recently built, we can evaluate the health of its roof and recommend a course of action.

 In order for any church roof to be properly repaired, it must first be evaluated for the materials used to build it.
 This information must then be paired with any received reports about leaks.
 The height of the roof must then be determined in order to obtain the equipment necessary for inspection.